sankarlmao/ICS-Temp_Project-/README.md

-# Ukraine Power Grid Attack - Lab
+# Power Grid Attack - Lab

 This lab simulates a complex, realistic attack on an Operational Technology (OT) network, inspired by the Ukraine Power Grid attack.